edwinb/idris-lang.org/content/pages/index.rst

 * assumptions to be made explicit and checked by the compiler.
 For example, if you assume that a list is non-empty, Idris can ensure this assumption always holds before the program is run.
-* if desired, properties of program behavior to be formally stated and proven.
+* if desired, properties of program behaviour to be formally stated and proven.

 Getting Started